Union Army Occupies Cook Plantation

 During the 1880s, Col. William T. Withers, a Confederate veteran and Edwards resident, worked to help to establish a Negro College in Hinds County.
 Withers recommended the vacant Cook Plantation and in 1882, the McKinney Cook Mansion, along with 800 acres of land, was sold for the purpose of establishing the Southern Christian Institute, also known as Mt.
 Beulah.
 The fate of the Cook mansion is unknown but most likely the house was torn down around 1914 as the Christian Institute developed their campus to become one of the leading Negro colleges in the south.
 Today, the remaining buildings once associated with the Southern Christian Institute can be seen on the grounds but are in a sad state of disrepair.

 The rare postcard of the McKinney Cook Plantation is now housed in the Mississippi Department of Archives and History.
-It is a reminder of an era long ago when Cotton was King and Amsterdam was a thriving port on the Big Black River prior to the coming of the railroad.
+It is a reminder of an era long ago when Cotton was King and Amsterdam was a thriving port on the Big Black River.

 | Home | Grant's March | Pemberton's March | Battle of Champion Hill | Order of Battle | Diaries & Accounts | Official Records |